-Individuals interested in applying to the Medical Scientist Training Program must complete the MD-PhD sections on the AMCAS application and the Washington University School of Medicine supplemental application.
+Individuals interested in applying to the Medical Scientist Training Program (MSTP) must complete the MD-PhD sections of the AMCAS application and the Washington University School of Medicine supplemental application.
 The MSTP requires letters of recommendation from the applicant's research mentors.
 All application materials are due by 11:59 p.m. on October 31.
 Approximately 100 applicants will be invited to interview for 25 first-year MD-PhD slots.
-Interviews are conducted on designated Fridays from September through January.
+Interviews are conducted on designated Fridays from October through January.
 Decisions are made on a rolling basis, with the first decisions being released in November.

 Although most individuals enter the program as first-year students, applications will be accepted from students who have already initiated MD or PhD training.
 The deadline for transfer applications is 11:59 p.m. on October 15.
 Please review the MSTP Transfer Policy for additional information.

 Applications are open from September 15 through November 1 for the January start date and from January 1 through April 15 for the summer and fall start dates.
 Applicants must submit the following: